VisionAire 500K: 1999 fatal accident

 In 1999, the 1999 VisionAire 500K was moved from July to the first weekend in May, the last race before the Indianapolis 500.
-With crowds estimated at 50,000, the track opened extra sections of track to accommodate the additional spectators.
+With crowds estimated at 50,000, the track opened extra sections of grandstand seating to accommodate the additional spectators.
 As reported on the radio broadcast, sections of Turn 1 and Turn 4, and the first eight rows of all open grandstands were closed to spectators for safety reasons.
-At 8:50 p.m., during lap 62 of the race, Stan Wattles suffered a suspension failure that shot his car into the wall, shearing both right wheels off the car.
+At 8:50 p.m., during lap 62 of the race, Stan Wattles suffered a suspension failure that shot his car into the wall, shearing off both of the right wheels from the car.
 John Paul Jr.'s car subsequently hit the debris field and the contact sent Wattles' right rear wheel and tire assembly over the catch fence.
 Three spectators in the vicinity of the section which had been opened for the overflow crowd were killed by the flying tire debris.
 Scott Harrington spun to miss the debris field and the accident is often described as a 3-car crash, however, Harrington's car made no contact with the wall or other cars and was undamaged.

-As reported by IRL announcer Mike King, grandstands in the apex of Turn 1 were closed, but seats in Turns 1 and 2 past the apex were open.
-Seats outside of Turn 4 were also closed.
-When attendance grew beyond the 50,000 expected for the race, extra sections of stands were opened, and one of them was the section of track where the debris flew in Turn 4.
-Buddy Lazier was leading the race at the time of the caution for the Lap 62 crash involving Stan Wattles and John Paul Jr. when Wattles’ rear suspension failed, with the right rear wheel assembly hit by Paul, launching it into the grandstands.
-After pit stops, Greg Ray was leading the race when the race was abandoned.
-The race was canceled after 79 laps, and the IRL did not return to the track after the season.